Alexander Straus

-Alexander Straus (born 20 October 1975) is a Norwegian football coach.
-He has been the head coach of FC Bayern München's women's team since July 2022.
+Alexander Straus (born 20 October 1975) is a Norwegian football coach who has been the head coach of National Women's Soccer League (NWSL) club Angel City FC since June 2025.

+Career

 He started his coaching career in Varegg.
 He was an active player in the same club.

-Straus was wanted as assistent coach for Nest-Sotra in 2013.
+Straus was wanted as assistant coach for Nest-Sotra in 2013.
 The club had at the time David Nielsen as head coach.
 And Straus accepted the job.
 The two coaches lead the club in their promotion to First Division from Second Division.
 After that, Nielsen was wanted as Ronny Deila's assistant in Strømsgodset, so Straus became the head coach for Nest-Sotra in their first season in First Division.

 In 2014, David Nielsen became the head coach for Strømsgodset.
-And again, Straus was wanted as assitant coach.
+And again, Straus was wanted as assistant coach.
 Straus accepted the job.
 In total, he worked for the club for 3.5 year, first as assistant coach, then as head of youth development.

 In 2018, Straus became the head coach for Sandviken in Toppserien.
 With Straus as coach, the team came to their first cup finale since 1995 and came fourth in the league.

 The autumn 2018, Straus was hired as head coach for Norway women's national under-23 team.
 From the Summer of 2019, he also became the coach for Norway national under-19 team.